Looped Transformers are Better at Learning Learning Algorithms: Discussion and Future Work

-\paragraph{Looped Transformer Emulates Fixed-Point Iteration Method Within Training Distribution.} \new{Through our designed training method, the looped transformer successfully approximates fixed-point solutions beyond the iterations it was trained on, effectively emulating the fixed-point iteration method within the training distribution.
-Nevertheless, these solutions come with an inherent error floor and have limited performance on out-of-distribution prompts.
-As a result, our trained looped transformer fails to identify an actual algorithm that generalizes to any input distribution, but only emulates the algorithm with the particular input distribution it is trained on.
-Overcoming this limitation, and enhancing the transformer-derived solver to match the generalization capabilities of conventional algorithms presents a promising avenue for future research.} \paragraph{Choice of $b$ and $T$ and the Notion of Task Difficulty.} As discussed in Sec.~\ref{sec:complex_func}, increasing the loop iterations ($b$) and truncated loss window size ($T$) enables the looped transformer to find a fixed-point solution that does not diverge beyond the trained loop iterations.
+\paragraph{Choice of $b$ and $T$ and the Notion of Task Difficulty.} As discussed in Sec.~\ref{sec:complex_func}, increasing the loop iterations ($b$) and truncated loss window size ($T$) enables the looped transformer to find a fixed-point solution that does not diverge beyond the trained loop iterations.
 The optimal values for $b$ and $T$ are determined through hyperparameter tuning, selecting the minimum parameters necessary to prevent divergence in the looped transformer. \new{These optimal values of $b$ and $T$ reflect the complexity of a task from the transformer's perspective.
 A task that is inherently more complex will require larger values of $b$ and $T$ to achieve convergence to a fixed-point solution, whereas simpler tasks will require smaller values.
 Thus, the parameters $b$ and $T$ could be used as a metric to assess the difficulty level of tasks for transformers.} Expanding on this, in practice where tasks exhibit varying degrees of complexity, an adaptive looping strategy could be beneficial.
 These strategies could include token-level adaptive loop iterations, as proposed by~\citet{Dehghani2018UniversalT}, or in-context multi-task inference.

 \paragraph{Choice of $b$ and $T$ and their Memory-Computation Trade-off.} \new{The computational cost of training a looped transformer is tied to the selected values of $b$ and $T$.
 Specifically, $b$ determines the transformer's forward pass time, since the looped transformer has to assess $b$-th loop iteration's output by unrolling $b$ times. $T$ influences the memory requirements during training, given that the loss is computed over $T$ iterations.
 If the goal is to approximate a fixed-point solution using the looped transformer, one could circumvent intensive tuning of $b$ and $T$.
 Instead, opting for a larger $b$, a suitably chosen $T$, and incorporating regularization strategies such as mixed-precision training, gradient clipping, and weight decay may be beneficial.
 These regularization strategies could potentially alleviate the instability issues associated with $T$.} We omit these regularization methods to maintain a fair comparison with the transformer training methodologies outlined in~\citet{Garg2022WhatCT}.